My Blog Page

 PEACH & BLUE 2.11.21

 In Art and Nature, orange and blue are complimentary colors.
 Here in Arizona, New Mexico and the Southwest in general- there’s an abundance of red, rust and peach shades of earth, stones, rocks, cliffs and mesas.
-I think that part of what makes the terrain here so dynamic is the attraction of earth and sky at the very horizon line between the two.
+I think part of what makes the terrain here so dynamic is the attraction of earth and sky at the very horizon line between the two.
 These vistas feel really alive!
 In fact it’s the “rust & blue” that attract people the world over to come visit the "Red Rock Country" of Sedona and the sprawling orange-colored formations in Utah and Nevada.
 I'm never weary of the tawny shades of earth, it's part of why I call it home.

 BIRTHDAY SUNSET 2.3.21